apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 As part of this change, CAS allows one to use version agnostic URLs for webjars.
 Using jQuery as an example, adding `/webjars/jquery/jquery.min.js` results in `/webjars/jquery/x.y.z/jquery.min.js` where `x.y.z` is the webjar version.

-### Testing Strategy
+## Testing Strategy

 The collection of end-to-end browser tests based on Puppeteer continue to grow to add additional scenarios.
 At this point, there are approximately `250` test scenarios and we'll continue to add more in the coming releases.
+Test coverage has also slightly improved and at now stands at `93%`.

 ## Other Stuff